From KPIs to concrete steering

 Nov 7, 2025

 KPI dashboards are popular.
-Virtually every organization wants to "do more with data", better manage figures, and be able to adjust quickly when necessary.
-Yet, many dashboards remain just a collection of separate graphs and numbers.
+Almost every organization wants to "do more with data", better manage numbers, and be able to adjust faster where necessary.
+Yet, many dashboards remain a collection of separate graphs and numbers.
 They may provide insight, but not direction.
-They show numbers but do not tell what is truly going on.
+They show numbers, but do not explain what is really going on.

-At VDS, we often see this: an extensive KPI list as a starting point, but without structure, without priority, and without connection to practice.
+At VDS, we often see it: an extensive KPI list as a starting point, but without structure, without priority, and without connection to practice.
 The result?
-Users do not know what to focus on.
-In this blog, we explain how to turn an unstructured KPI list into a valuable steering tool that works in daily practice.
+Users do not know what to pay attention to.
+In this blog, we explain how to turn an unstructured KPI list into a valuable management tool that actually works in daily practice.

 KPI dashboards are popular.
-Virtually every organization wants to "do more with data", better manage figures, and be able to adjust quickly when necessary.
-Yet, many dashboards remain just a collection of separate graphs and numbers.
+Almost every organization wants to "do more with data", better manage numbers, and be able to adjust faster where necessary.
+Yet, many dashboards remain a collection of separate graphs and numbers.
 They may provide insight, but not direction.
-They show numbers but do not tell what is truly going on.
+They show numbers, but do not explain what is really going on.

-At VDS, we often see this: an extensive KPI list as a starting point, but without structure, without priority, and without connection to practice.
+At VDS, we often see it: an extensive KPI list as a starting point, but without structure, without priority, and without connection to practice.
 The result?
-Users do not know what to focus on.
-In this blog, we explain how to turn an unstructured KPI list into a valuable steering tool that works in daily practice.
+Users do not know what to pay attention to.
+In this blog, we explain how to turn an unstructured KPI list into a valuable management tool that actually works in daily practice.

 Bring structure to your KPIs

-A common pitfall is that all available KPIs are placed on one dashboard, without hierarchy.
-As a result, dashboards may contain total revenue next to inventory shortages, and customer satisfaction next to order lead time.
+A common pitfall is putting all available KPIs on one dashboard, without hierarchy.
+This results in dashboards where total revenue sits alongside inventory shortages, and customer satisfaction sits next to order lead time.
 The consequence is that users cannot distinguish between strategically relevant information and operational details.

-This keeps the dashboard clear AND interactive.
-Users immediately see the most important trends but can also zoom in deeper if they wish.
+This keeps the dashboard clear and interactive.
+Users immediately see the most important trends but can also delve deeper if they wish.
 This encourages ownership and activates the organization to act based on data.

 A well-structured KPI framework: